awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## TerminateGameSession\(\)<a name="integration-server-sdk-cpp-ref-terminategamesession"></a>

+**This method is deprecated with version 4\.0\.1\.
+Instead, the server process should call [ProcessEnding\(\)](#integration-server-sdk-cpp-ref-processending) after a game sesion has ended\.**

-Notifies the Amazon GameLift service that the server process has shut down the game session\.
-Since each server process hosts only one game session at a time, there's no need to specify which session\.
-This action should be called at the end of the game session shutdown process\.
-After calling this action, the server process can call [ProcessReady\(\)](#integration-server-sdk-cpp-ref-processready) to signal its availability to host a new game session\.
-Alternatively it can call [ProcessEnding\(\)](#integration-server-sdk-cpp-ref-processending) to shut down the server process and terminate the instance\.
+Notifies the GameLift service that the server process has ended the current game session\.
+This action is called when the server process will remain active and ready to host a new game session\.
+It should be called only after your game session termination procedure is complete, because it signals to GameLift that the server process is immediately available to host a new game session\.

+This action is not called if the server process will be shut down after the game session stops\.
+Instead, call [ProcessEnding\(\)](#integration-server-sdk-cpp-ref-processending) to signal that both the game session and the server process are ending\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-terminategamesession-syntax"></a>